mystor/git-revise/docs/contributing.rst

 -------------

 :command:`tox` is used to run tests.
-It will run :command:`mypy` for type checking, :command:`pylint` for linting, :command:`pytest` for testing, and :command:`black` for code formatting.
+It will run :command:`mypy` for type checking, :command:`isort` and :command:`pylint` for linting, :command:`pytest` for testing, and :command:`black` for code formatting.

 .. code-block:: shell